 II.
 USEFULNESS OF THE TOPIC.
 This Article covers descriptions of logical processes and argumentation techniques that span some 2,300 years.
 The reader might reasonably ask, as to any one or even all of these topics: "What does this have to do with my law practice, or my role as a judge?"
 After four years of high school, at least four years of college, three years of law school, and a decade or more of working in the legal field, we all have learned how to think logically and how to speak or write in order to persuade.
 Much of what we know about logic and persuasion was acquired implicitly, as a sideeffect of studying or doing something else.
-Like knowing how to ride a bicycle or to swim, it is easier to do it than to explain how to do it.3 This Article has a different perspective.
-In our jobs we reason and argue: in this Article we explore the ways we reason and argue.
-Since the human brain has not changed very much for at least the past 40,000 years, 4 many of the insights into the reasoning and argumentation process, achieved a decade, a century, and even two millenia ago, are as valid and applicable today as they were when they were first announced.
-In this Article these insights are sometimes placed into a historical context, which puts a human face on the abstract concepts, gives tribute where it is due, and shows how enduring these insights really are.
+Like knowing how to ride a bicycle or how to swim, it is easier to do it than to explain how to do it.
+This Article has a different perspective.
+In our jobs we reason and argue; in this Article we explore the ways we reason and argue.
+Since the human brain has not changed very much for at least the past 40,000 years, many of the insights into the reasoning and argumentation process, achieved a decade, a century, and even two millenia ago, are as valid and applicable today as they were when they were first announced.
+In this Article these insights are sometimes placed into historical context, which puts a human face on the abstract concepts, gives tribute where it is due, and shows how enduring these insights really are.
 While many examples are taken from the law, the reader must either enjoy or excuse periodic digressions into philosophy, science, and history generally, since some of the most interesting examples of logical thinking and rhetorical technique are in those domains.

 Understanding the rules of Logic and principles of Rhetoric allows us to approach legal problem-solving and persuasion in a more methodical and consistent way.
 It allows us to construct good arguments, and identify bad arguments, more effectively.
 If your purpose is to transmit your thoughts through communication into the minds of listeners, then knowing how people listen and think can help you do this.
+If your purpose is to win over an audience, then knowing how to reach their feelings will help you do this.